SongCanChen11/BackFluxDuringAOB/README.md

 # Paper
-The code for the metabolic and isotope model used in our back flux paper (https://www.nature.com/articles/s41467-024-53932-9).
+The code for metabolic and isotope models used in the back flux paper (https://www.nature.com/articles/s41467-024-53932-9).